Mismatched season 2: Soundtrack

-The soundtrack album for Mismatched S2 was composed by an assortment of ten artists, which includes Jasleen Royal, Samar Grewal, Anurag Saikia, Nikhita Gandhi, Shashwat Singh, Imaaduddin Shah, Shwetang Shankar, Ritviz Srivastava, Tkdvaibhavjha and Jackey Mishra.
+The soundtrack album for Mismatched Season 2 was composed by an assortment of ten artists, which includes Jasleen Royal, Samar Grewal, Anurag Saikia, Nikhita Gandhi, Shashwat Singh, Imaaduddin Shah, Shwetang Shankar, Ritviz Srivastava, Tkdvaibhavjha and Jackey Mishra.

 Reviews

-Shubham Kulkarni of Koimoi gave the series, a rating of 2.5 out of 5 and stated "I understand the audience of the show doesn’t watch it as critically, and the makers have catered to them.
+Shubham Kulkarni of Koimoi gave the series a rating of 2.5 out of 5 and stated, "I understand the audience of the show doesn’t watch it as critically, and the makers have catered to them.
 But that doesn’t mean nobody assesses a show that has the potential to be good.
-With a whole lot of flaws, Mismatched season 2 manages to not sink but the future deserves more to sail."
+With a whole lot of flaws, Mismatched Season 2 manages to not sink but the future deserves more to sail."